pandorabok/camon-restaking-smart-contract/README.md

 # LRT-ETH
-Kelp DAO (https://www.kelpdao.xyz/restake/) is liquid restaking protocol currently building on top of EigenLayer.
+Camon DAO (https://www.camondao.xyz/restake/) is liquid restaking protocol currently building on top of EigenLayer.
 It gives users access to multiple benefits like restaking rewards, staking rewards, DeFi and liquidity.

 ## Table of Content